 The windshield of your car protects you from the elements.
 If keeps you from being exposed to rain, heat, snow and wind.
-The windshield acts as a shield against debris and bugs and can even support the framework of your car.
-Damage to the windshield may present a danger to you and your passengers.
+It acts as a shield against debris and bugs and can even support the framework of your car.
+Damage to the it may present a danger to you and your passengers.
 Damage to a windshield may affect your ability to drive and how your vehicle may respond in a crash.

 [box type=”shadow”]Impaired Vision

 Depending on where its situated, the crack may cause an obstructed view of the road or the driver’s surroundings.
 No matter where the crack is, it is likely that a driver will looks at that spot to navigate through traffic.
 Cracks in the windshield can be large enough to cause a blind spot.
 Since reaction time is of the utmost importance while driving, a blind spot can cause you to strike another car, an animal or a person crossing the road.

 When an airbag deploys, particularly a passenger-side airbag, it strikes the windshield in many models.
 If a windshield is cracked, it may not be strong enough to withstand the sudden impact of the airbag from inside the vehicle.
 If the windshield fails, the airbag may not deploy properly, and the passenger could sustain unnecessary injuries.
 According to windshield expert website GlassDoctor.com, a driver should consider the airbags broken if the windshield is cracked in some vehicles.